 Our initiative requires partnerships and collaboration with our partners, community and all stakeholders.
 We will soon be launching a campaign aimed at partnering with communities to ensure payment of municipal services.

-- Improving the Revenue Collection of the Municipality by enhancing every single income stream.
+- Improving the Revenue Collection of the Municipality by enhancing every single income stream;

-- Reducing Losses through unmetered consumption.
+- Reducing Losses through unmetered consumption;

 It is my pleasure to announce that:

-Speaker, today is better than yesterday and I have no doubt that tomorrow will be even better than today.
+Speaker, today is better that yesterday and I have no doubt that tomorrow will be even better than today.
 The ANC is just an agent of change and the people are their own liberators.
 We urge them to rise up and defend the revolution, hold us accountable and strive for a better future.

-As OR Tambo said “The future is bright.
-The end is glorious; it is peaceful”.
+As OR Tambo, said: “The future is bright.
+The end is glorious; it is peaceful.”